Sign up for health insurance today! SHOP OUR PLANS

 Prior Authorization Required

-Some covered service expenses require prior authorization.
+Some covered services require prior authorization.
 In general, participating providers must obtain authorization from us prior to providing a service or supply to a member.
-However, there are some network eligible service expenses for which you must obtain the prior authorization.
+However, there are some network eligible expenses for which you must obtain the prior authorization.

 For services or supplies that require prior authorization, as shown on the Summary of Benefits and Coverage (SBC), you must obtain authorization from us before you or your dependent member:

-- At least 7 days prior to an elective admission as an inpatient in a hospital, extended care or rehabilitation facility, or hospice facility.
+- At least seven days prior to an elective admission as an inpatient in a hospital, extended care or rehabilitation facility or hospice facility.

-- At least 7 days prior to the initial evaluation for organ transplant services.
+- At least seven days prior to the initial evaluation for organ transplant services.

-- At least 7 days prior to receiving clinical trial services.
+- At least seven days prior to receiving clinical trial services.

 - Within 24 hours of an admission for an inpatient admission, including for mental health or substance abuse treatment.

-- At least 7 days prior to the start of home health care.
+- At least seven days prior to the start of home health care.